jython/swingutils/docs/threads.rst

 unfortunately adds a few restrictions:

-* You must use the ``yield`` statement when executing other functions that return an :class:`~swingutils.threads.defer.AsyncToken` (such as those decorated by @inlineCallbacks)
+* You must use the ``yield`` statement when executing other functions that return an :class:`~concurrent.futures.Future` (such as those decorated by
+  @swingCoroutine)
-* The "return" statement can't be used -- use :func:`~swingutils.threads.defer.returnValue` instead
+* The "return" statement can't be used on Jython 2.x -- use :func:`~swingutils.threads.defer.returnValue` instead
 * Don't catch BaseException in a block that calls returnValue() since it is implemented as an exception behind the scenes

 The ``yield`` statement can be safely used when calling functions from an
-@inlineCallbacks decorated function.
-Doing so ensures proper handling of any returned AsyncTokens.
+@swingCoroutine decorated function.
+Doing so ensures proper handling of any returned Futures.